 What I Personally Like About What Leica Is Doing

-Leica’s colors are pretty good especially if you shoot JPG.
-They remind me a little of maybe a Fujifilm Provia look, but the greens are a little more realistic.
+Leica’s colors are pretty good, especially if you shoot JPG.
+They remind me a little of a Fujifilm Provia look, but the greens are a little more realistic.
 The contrast is really pronounced, and the shadows seem to be a little deeper with a little more contrast than most brands.
-What I don’t love is the blues are maybe a little too deep and strong, but it’s easy to adjust.
+What I don’t love is the blues, which are maybe a little too deep and strong, but it’s easy to adjust.

-I feel like when I’m editing my photos I get a very similar vibe to what I get when I’m editing with my Fujifilm cameras – very natural feeling images with great tonality in the mid tones.
+When I edit my photos, I get a vibe very similar to what I get when I edit with my Fujifilm camerasโvery natural-feeling images with great tonality in the mid-tones.

-Overall the Leica M11 has a really nice DNA to start your edits from, but the JPGs also usually look great right out of the camera.
+Overall, the Leica M11 has really nice DNA from which to start your edits, but the JPGs also usually look great right out of the camera.

 Probably has my favorite JPGs apart from all the crazy customization you can do with the Fujifilm JPGs.